Coockiepickle/Coockiepickle/README.md

 <h1 align="left">Hi 👋!
-My name is Damien Reynaud and I'm a network student, from France.</h1>
+My name is Damien Reynaud and I'm a network student from France.</h1>

 ###